Homemade Non-Toxic Toothpaste

 You might be worried about how removing fluoride from our drinking water or toothpaste might affect our teeth, but you needn’t be.

-While topically-applied fluoride can help prevent tooth decay in people who eat poorly, all of the recent large-scale studies of water fluoridation have shown that there are no proven, positive effects from the practice.
+While topically-applied fluoride can help prevent tooth decay in people who eat poorly, all of the recent large-scale studies of ingesting fluoridated water have shown that there are no proven, positive effects from the practice.

 None.
 No proof.